-Golden has everything, from child friendly trails to hair raising downhill and everything in-between and all of this can be accessed from your door step.
+DISCLAIMER: Golden has everything, from child friendly trails to hair raising downhill and everything in-between and all of this can be accessed from your doorstep.
 There is no commuting to the bike networks when you visit this biking town.
-Looming over town on both sides of the valley are nearly two-hundred kilometers of cross country and downhill bike trails.
+Looming over town on both sides of the valley are nearly two-hundred kilometres of cross country and downhill bike trails.

 DAY 1 BIKE:

-It’s early afternoon and you want a patio and lunch.
-Down by the river, in the heart of the Spirit Square is a little pub called The Riverhouse that has fresh food, cold drinks and a massive patio or head over to the Rockwaters riverside or rooftop patio.
-Take a walk down the river, admire the world famous timber frame pedestrian bridge and make sure your bike is tip top at Higher Ground Sport or Derailed Sports.
+Lunch Break: It’s early afternoon and you want a patio and lunch.
+Down by the river, in the heart of the Spirit Square is a little pub called The Riverhouse that has fresh food, cold drinks and a massive patio or head over to the Rockwater Grill's riverside or rooftop patio.
+Take a walk down the river, admire the world famous timber frame pedestrian bridge and make sure your bike is tip top at Higher Ground Sports or Derailed Sports.

-Mt.
-7 is legendary for the mind-boggling Psychosis race that dropped people down the insane Dead Dog run that averages 62%.
+Afternoon Delight: Mount 7 is legendary for the mind-boggling Psychosis race that dropped people down the insane Dead Dog run that averages 62%.
 Don’t worry though, It’s not all psychotic.
-If you want a quick taste, drive up to 3k and test yourself down the easiest trail option (it is still a black diamond!).
-A little further up is 5k which turn up the difficulty level just a bit.
-If you are feeling confident on 5k but want to drop in from the ‘top’ of Mt.7 check out the Summit Trail.
+If you want a quick taste, drive up to 3 km and test yourself down the easiest trail option (it is still a black diamond!).
+A little further up is 5 km which turn up the difficulty level just a bit.
+If you are feeling confident on 5 km but want to drop in from the ‘top’ of Mount 7 check out the Summit.
 This sidehill trail is a dramatic blue square and eventually leads you into 5k.